NLaff/Lafferty.co-v2/content/blog/Why Notion is the Best Productivity App of 2020.md

 Can you write your next novel in Trello?
 No. Not that I would recommend writing an entirely novel in Notion, but you could.
 More power to you.

-Trello is old hat at this point.
-Move on to the one true productivity solution, Notion.
+Trello's features are mostly available within Notion at this point.

 ## Notion vs Airtable